-Description: Timber Rattler Western Outlaw Bowie Knife is another highly rated bowie knife that any survivalists and collectors should check out.
-The 11 3/8″ razor sharp stainless steel blade is set to surprise in person.
+Description: The Timber Rattler Western Outlaw Bowie Knife is another highly rated bowie knife that any survivalists and collectors should check out.
+The 11.37 inch razor sharp stainless steel blade is set to surprise in person.

-The hardwood handle really wraps up its classic look and it provides decent grip and comfort as well.
+The hardwood handle, really wraps up its classic look, and it provides decent grip and comfort as well.

-The handle can be small especially in relation to the knife’s overall size but experience should depend on the size of the user’s hands.
-It comes with a brass plated handguard to protect your hands from potential injuries.
+The handle can be small, especially in relation to the knife’s overall size, but experience should depend on the size of the user’s hands.
+It comes with a brass plated handguard, to protect your hands from potential injuries.
 This knife features a full tang and a leather sheath.